jugglingdev/shopping-list-app/README.md

 I also set up the start HTML for each component with Bootstrap classes.
 I used several new Bootstrap classes including:

-- `.container-fluid`: creates a responsive, full-width container than spans entire viewport
+- `.container-fluid`: creates a responsive, full-width container that spans the entire viewport
 - `.navbar-brand`: applied to anchor element; used for website branding or logo
-- `.navbar-collapse`: creates a collapsible navigation menu fo smaller screen sizes
+- `.navbar-collapse`: creates a collapsible navigation menu for smaller screen sizes
 - `.navbar-right`: aligns elements to the right side of a navbar
 - `.dropdown`: creates a dropdown menu; applied to a list element or group of elements
 - `.dropdown-toggle`: opens or toggles the associated dropdown menu; applied to the trigger element